 Five-fingered quintal bud vase - Post-1980

 This five-fingered quintal bud vase or posy holder is of a traditional shape.
 Made from Queen's ware the vase is a post-1980 object which has been made on behalf of the Colonial Williamsburg Foundation in Virginia, USA.
-Since the 1980s Wedgwood has been the main supplier of ceramics to Williamsburg for their own retail.
+Since the 1980s Wedgwood has been the main supplier of ceramics to Williamsburg for their own retail purposes.

 This five-fingered quintal bud vase or posy holder is of a traditional shape.
 Made from Queen's ware the vase is a post-1980 object which has been made on behalf of the Colonial Williamsburg Foundation in Virginia, USA.
-Since the 1980s Wedgwood has been the main supplier of ceramics to Williamsburg for their own retail.
+Since the 1980s Wedgwood has been the main supplier of ceramics to Williamsburg for their own retail purposes.
 The five-fingered vase form originated on the continent and was especially popular in the Netherlands.
 The form was adopted by a number of English pottery manufacturers throughout the last quarter of the 18th century.
 When Wedgwood started producing them is unknown, but it is likely to be 1770-1795.

 - Type of object: Ornamental ware/vase